 In the article entitled "Dangers of Traveling While Female", journalist Tara Isabella Burton writes "I wanted to be a fearless adventurer like my male heroes, but a voice kept warning me: Don't get yourself raped."
-Everyone is entitled to their opinion, and as I see it, opine away.
-However, statements like this compel me to publicly share my opinion.
+Everyone is entitled to their opinion, and as I see it, opine away; however, statements like this compel me to publicly share my own.

 A travel writer, which as much as I’d love to think I could one day be, I am not.
 I am a travel enthusiast, a scholar of the world, a budding gastronome of the exotic, and a lover of architecture that is older than my country.
 The aforementioned is but a small piece because what truly defines the experience of travelling abroad is the cultural exchange between you and the country’s inhabitants.

 So…when I read an article written by a woman with the above byline, I have to take a step back to compose myself before opining on what can only be described as ‘shock value’ to get me to continue reading.
 Sadly, the shock value was a persistent theme throughout the piece.
 As any writer should do, I read up on the source with respect to travel writing.
 In a different piece, the author writes “I’d always been better with places than with people".
 I can’t imagine why?

 The impetus driving me from couch potato to op-ed today is not to attack the author’s ability to write, just her credibility from making statements like "If being a woman traveler has taught me anything" and follow it up with some wisdom wholly unrelated to any of her experiences, at least those which she chooses to include, and based on harboring an irrational fear.
 In my opinion, she discredits her own perspective as a "travel" writer by excluding organic experiences with others based on their gender, which leaves me as a reader knowing that her writing is an opinion solely based on physical presence of a location and irrespective of the community living within it.